 If you’ve never ridden a fat bike, we can’t recommend it enough.
 They’re a wholly unique mountain biking experience, with their float-over-everything personality.
 At $750, the Diamondback El Oso Uno falls in the mid-range of price for these beasts, although it’s the base model of the El Oso line.
-And unlike the El Oso that made our under $2,000 list, the Uno swaps out the aluminum frame and fork for steel.
+And unlike the upgraded El Oso Dos, the Uno swaps out the aluminum frame and fork for steel.
 The benefit is a smooth, less rigid ride, but weight is negatively impacted.

-The Uno also uses budget-friendly Shimano Acera components, but they’re plenty competent for the casual riding most folks will be doing.
-As fat bikes go, the 4-inch tires are on the narrow end, but they remain an excellent choice for snow, mud, and rough trails.
-As an affordable way to get into the fun of fat biking, we highly recommend the El Oso Uno.
+In addition to its heavy frame, the Uno uses budget-friendly Shimano Acera components, but they’re plenty competent for the casual riding most folks will be doing.
+As fat bikes go, the 4-inch tires are on the narrow end, but they remain a solid choice for hardpack snow, mud, and bumpy trails.
+Overall, the El Oso isn't a standout in terms of performance, but it serves as a quality and affordable way to get into the fun of fat biking.

 See the Diamondback El Oso Uno

 |Kona Mahuna||$999||100mm (front)||29 x 2.25 in.||1 x 10||Aluminum|

 |Giant Talon 29 2||$720||100mm (front)||29 x 2.2 in.||2 x 9||Aluminum|